sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_native_C_APIs.md

 ● Amount of implementation
 I have to write a lot of glue code in both Dart and a respective platform language.

-● Performance: <TechnicalTerm val="Platform Channels"/> overhead
+● Performance
-Not only is there an **overhead**, but **[background thread support](https://docs.flutter.dev/development/platform-integration/platform-channels#channels-and-platform-threading)** is not available except for iOS and Android.
+Not only there is an **overhead** to <TechnicalTerm val="Platform Channels"/>, but **[background thread support](https://docs.flutter.dev/development/platform-integration/platform-channels#channels-and-platform-threading)** is not available except for iOS and Android.
 Especially, If I want to use <UniqueTechnicalTerm val="native C APIs"/> on macOS/Windows/Linux with background thread to implement <UniqueTerm val="Expensive"/> logic, I would struggle to improve my performance.

 ---